StratifyLabs/StratifyLabs.github.io/_posts/2017-12-29-Engineering-Process.md

 ## Iterate

-Based on the results from the first prototype, anything from the product requirements to the design may need to be updated.
+Once testing and integration is complete, it might be time to revert to an earlier step in the engineering process and continue forward based on the knowledge gained from testing.

+For example, if the battery life testing results in less than a full-day of battery life, the process reverts back to the design stage to modify the circuit and then continue to build and test new prototypes.

 ## Manufacturing